alphagov/government-service-design-manual/service-manual/making-software/testing-in-agile.md

     url: /service-manual/making-software
 ---

-The basics of any testing approach still apply in the Agile world, but the aim of testing can be quite different.
+The basics of any testing approach still apply in the agile world, but the aim of testing can be quite different.

-It is important to recognise why you are testing in the first place:
+It's important to recognise you are testing in the first place to:

-* to build the best quality system you can
+* build the best quality system you can
-* to make sure it does what the customer requires
+* make sure it does what the customer requires
-* that it’s done at a cost that everyone agrees can be afforded (cost being money, business change, risk etc.)
+* compete it a cost that everyone agrees can be afforded (cost being money, business change, risk etc.)

 Too often the aim of testing is to validate what has been produced and nothing else.
-Your testing should be more about the following 7 concepts:
+Your testing should be more about these 7 concepts:

 * building quality in
 * everyone is responsible for quality